 Since heat at the cutting edge is one of the biggest problems when machining superalloys, proper coolant implementation is crucial.
 To achieve the maximum effect, you need two steps:

 - Use a tool with internal coolant delivery and an outlet as near as possible to the cutting edge, pointing directly at it.
 All the leading tool suppliers have dedicated tooling lines for this purpose.

 - Add a high-pressure coolant pump to your machine with at least 70 bar (1000 PSI).
-Inconel 718 that can be turned with a regular tool and pump at a cutting speed of 140 SFM (45 mm/min), could be machined with a proper tool and pump at a cutting speed of 280 SFM (90 mm/min).
+Inconel 718 can be turned with a regular tool and pump at a cutting speed of 140 SFM (45 m/min), and could be machined with a proper tool and pump at a cutting speed of 280 SFM (90 m/min).

 Boosting machinability of superalloys with SiALON ceramic inserts.

 SiaLON is a silicon-nitride-based ceramic cutting material combined with aluminum and oxides.
-It has excellent heat and wear resistance, making it an ideal option to machine HSRA alloys at much higher cutting speeds than conventional carbide inserts.
-For example, Inconel 718 that can be turned with a good carbide grade at a cutting speed of 140 SFM (45 mm/min), could be machined with a SiALON turning insert at a cutting speed of 700-800 SFM (240-250 mm/min)
+It has excellent heat and wear resistance, making it an ideal option for machining HSRA alloys at much higher cutting speeds than conventional carbide inserts.
+For example, Inconel 718 can be turned with a good carbide grade at a cutting speed of 140 SFM (45 m/min), and could be machined with a SiALON turning insert at a cutting speed of 700-800 SFM (240-250 m/min)